-After the stunning death of Cory Monteith, an US magazine article quoted a source, which said, “He was not a typical addict…He was the nicest, sweetest guy.”
+A few years back, after the stunning death of Cory Monteith (of "Glee" fame), US magazine quoted a source saying, “He was not a typical addict…He was the nicest, sweetest guy."
 What a dangerous, dangerous statement.
 There is no such thing as a “typical” addict.
 The truth is, our kids, no matter how sweet and nice and talented and special they are, can end up on that path.
-That’s the reality, one that is even more frightening for parents of high-risk ADHD kids.
-Cory Monteith’s death is heartbreaking – and it is a wakeup call that it’s time for parents to start talking.
+That's the reality, one that is even more frightening for parents of high-risk ADHD kids.
+Cory Monteith's death was heartbreaking – and it was a wakeup call for parents to start talking.

 Start having embarrassing conversations with your kids.
-Teach them to face life’s challenges, embarrassments and shames, and take the judgment away.
-Think it’s too early?
+Teach them to face life's challenges, embarrassments and shames, and take the judgment away.
+Try to keep things light, while still addressing serious topics.
+Think it's too early?
 Cory started using drugs at age 13.

 Start listening to them, and talking with them.
 This is going to take some time, so be patient.
+And try the A.C.E.
+Method!
 Count on it being awkward at first, but remember, it is not nearly as “awkward” as a late-night knock on the door from a State Trooper, telling you there has been an accident.
 These conversations will be difficult.
 Get over it.
-It’s a matter of life and death.
+It's a matter of life and death.

 - Keep breathing.